volodymyrhudyma/blog/content/blog/2020-05-25-how-to-clone-an-object-in-javascript.md

 const newUser = cloneDeep(user);
 ```

-Lodash also implements [`clone`](https://lodash.com/docs/4.17.15#clone) method, which does shallow copy of an object:
+Lodash also implements [`clone`](https://lodash.com/docs/4.17.15#clone) method, which does a shallow copy of an object:

 ```javascript
 import clone from "lodash/clone";